-Back in the 1990s, Protestants started and spread their false “classical education” movement.
-A document was produced by the Protestant group names “The Ambrose Group”, titled “The Essential Guide for Parents”.
+Back in the early 1990s, Protestants started and spread a false “classical education” movement.
+I’m not saying it’s false because Protestants started it, but because it is objectively false.
+A document was produced by the Protestant group named “The Ambrose Group”, titled “The Essential Guide for Parents”.
 This document made its way into the hands of Catholics who embarassingly latched onto it and started repeating the fiction that this movement was based on.
 The image below was included in one document that was passed around zealously back then.
 It’s pure fiction–the Protestant authors just making up history.
 Today, you’ll find Catholics saying all of these things–and this is where the ideas came from.

 To this, they added this timeline marking the key events in the renewal of “classical education”: